-6.12 Chapter 16 and supported by Core Policy 11 of the Core Strategy.
-Seaford has a significant number of heritage assets and sites, most of which are formally designated.
-Appendix C to this Neighbourhood Plan lists the designated heritage assets.
-Chapter 8 'Non-Statutory Community Aspirations and Action Plan' includes recommendations relating to amendments to the National Heritage List for England; producing a list of non-designated 'Locally Listed Buildings'; and funding for preservation and enhancement of heritage sites.
+6.12 Seaford has a significant number of heritage assets and sites, most of which are formally designated.
+Appendix A to this Neighbourhood Plan lists the designated heritage assets.
+Chapter 7 'Non-Statutory Community Aspirations' includes recommendations relating to amendments to the National Heritage List for England; producing a list of non-designated 'Locally Listed Buildings'; and funding for preservation and enhancement of heritage sites.
 The Lewes Local Plan 2003 has three policies relevant to heritage assets in Seaford, H5 relating to protecting Conservation Areas in general, SF11 relating to Bishopstone Conservation Area, and H12 relating to Areas of Established Character.
 It is considered that these policies are still relevant and similar policies are included below together with supporting text.